One DnD 2025 Class and Subclass Tier List Breakdown

 Nature

-Acolyte of Nature (Level 3) – C- Tier – Getting a cantrip isn’t nothing as you can grab a decent utility option or even an offensive option if you feel so compelled.
+Acolyte of Nature (Level 3) – D+ Tier – Getting a cantrip isn’t nothing as you can grab a decent utility option or even an offensive option if you feel so compelled.
+Furthermore, getting proficiency in a new skill can be useful, but this is likely more flavor than function.

 Bonus Proficiency (Level 3) – D- Tier – This was a good ability until the Protector from Divine Order was a thing.
 Still, if you want to pick Thaumaturge (I don’t know why you would want to), then this is obviously decent.